 Weird Christmas songs for your festive playlist

-The chances are many of the weirdest Christmas songs we’re going to list today won’t become an instant household classic.
+The chances are many of the weirdest Christmas songs we’ll list today won’t become an instant household classic.
 But that doesn’t mean they’re not worth listening to.

 Whether it’s an unusual one-hit wonder, or a piece from an artist completely outside of their comfort zone, a strange Christmas song can be a fantastic change of pace.